 Piles or Haemorrhoids is a swelling containing enlarged blood vessels and tissues found inside the rectum or under the skin around the anus.
 Piles is also known as Bawaseer (बवासीर) in Hindi.

 This condition is common in people within the age group of 45-65 years.
-Depending on the location, haemorrhoids can be either internal, external, or prolapsed.
+Depending on the location, haemorrhoids can be internal, external, or prolapsed.
 Let’s read about Piles representation by real images, symptoms, causes, types, diagnosis, prevention, treatment, and more.

 |Alternative Name||Haemorrhoids, Bawaseer (बवासीर)|